Kuratoro/zk.zettel.page/how-to-edit.md

 2. Click the "Create new file" button
 3. Copy the paste the following template

+**Tip**: It helps to have the list of all the file names handy in case you want to link to any of them.

 ### Template for new zettels

 Note: in the metadata, `title` is required; but `date` and `tags` are optional.